The Science Fiction Film Source Book

 The Science Fiction Film Source Book is a book by David Wingrove published in 1985.

-Plot summary
+Conents

-The Science Fiction Film Source Book is a book consisting of list of science fiction film plot summaries, with information about producers, directors, and more.
+The Science Fiction Film Source Book is a book consisting of list of science fiction film plot summaries, with additional information such as the producers and directors of the films.

 Reception

 Dave Langford reviewed The Science Fiction Film Source Book for White Dwarf #73, and stated that "To pick a random example, the entry on Wizards dismisses it as 'comic-orientated' without even mentioning the influence of Vaughn Bode, or Ian Miller's powerfully effective backgrounds.
 Nitpicking, though, is a game with no ending."